saltyrtc/saltyrtc-meta/Task-WebRTC.md

   applications that use specific data channel ids.
 * The *max_packet_size* field MUST be set to the value described by the *Detecting the Maximum Message Size* section.
+* The *handover* field SHALL be set to `true` unless the user application explicitly requested to turn off the handover feature or the implementation has knowledge that `RTCDataChannel`'s are not supported.
+  In this case, the value SHALL be set to `false`.

 ## Incoming